kofron/sightline/README.md

       * **Exploratory Scrolling:** Users can infinitely scroll up from the current day to seamlessly navigate into their past logs.
       * **Direct Jump:** A keyboard shortcut allows users to jump directly to any date.

+#### Tagging

+When editing text, at any point in a line (except the beginning!) you can hit # to start tagging a piece of text.
+The interactive tag selector will pop up, and from there you can choose a pre-existing tag or create a new one.
+The search supports both prefix and infix-style searching.
+If you start editing a previously tagged region, the chooser will pop back up for you.

+Every tag is assigned a color, and tagged text will appear colored by the tag color.

+Coming soon: tag editor!

 ### Scope & Limitations for v0

   * **Local-Only:** v0 will not have user accounts, cloud sync, or multi-device support.
 The user's **Timeline** is stored as a single file on their local device.